 Is it time to say good-bye to the obstructionist solid door and introduce some more light into your life?
 Consider French doors.
 These combination windows and doors create a sense of space as they flood rooms with sunlight.
 And new glass technologies mean that security and insulation concerns of the past are in many cases outdated.
-Are French doors more than just a pretty face?
-Read on to find out whether they're right for you.
+Read on to find out whether French doors are the answer for you.

 Exactly what are French doors?

-French doors, also known as French windows, are doors of varying lengths that are composed of panels of glass.
-Traditionally (but not always) French doors come in pairs and are hinged, with either an in-swing or out-swing.
+French doors, also known as French windows, are doors of varying sizes that are composed of panels of glass.
+They traditionally (but not always) come in pairs and are hinged, with either an in-swing or out-swing.
 They're used as both interior and exterior doors: They often link two rooms, such as an adjacent living and dining room; they also commonly provide access to balconies, patios, and gardens.

 Above: In the center of a metal-framed window wall, French doors blur the boundary between indoors and out, effectively doubling the living space.
 A project by Design of Wonder of Melbourne, it was featured in Gardenista's Steal This Look: Black and White Indoor/Outdoor Terrace.
 Photograph via Design of Wonder.